 A trip to one of Samui’s movie theatres (or the bowling alley) could fill a rainy afternoon.
 Seeing a movie at a theatre in Thailand can be just as cultural an experience as visiting a night market.

 Put on something comfortable, and enjoy some Koh Samui yoga.
 A wide range of options is available on the island for all interests and skill levels.

 13. Settle the matter, once and for all

 Do you prefer pineapple shakes?
 Or coconut shakes.
 Perhaps with some Koh Samui rum?
 Maybe it’s no contest – you’d rather have Thai beer.
 Happy hour starts early when it’s raining!

-Certainly a day of Koh Samui rain demands a slower pace.
+Certainly, a day of Koh Samui rain demands a slower pace.
 No matter what the weather, many of these activities will be a relaxing part of your holiday.
-Note that we don’t recommend visiting Big Buddha when it’s raining – the steep, tiled steps are very slippery when wet – The Koh Samui Guide is chock-full of tips like this!
+Note that I don’t recommend visiting Big Buddha when it’s raining – the steep, tiled steps are very slippery when wet – The Koh Samui Guide is chock-full of tips like this!
 Enjoy!